 A GIS mapping exercise was undertaken to obtain information on the current agricultural development in the study area.
-Shapefiles showing the existing extent of the cultivated and irrigated areas were obtained from the 'Validation and Verification of existing lawful water uses within the Berg Olifants WMA', also referred to as the V&V Study.
+Shapefiles showing the existing extent of the cultivated and irrigated areas were obtained from the 'Validation and Verification of existing lawful water uses within the Berg Olifants WMA' study, also referred to as the V&V Study.
 The Crop Census data of 2013 provided shapefiles on the crop types, and soil mapping was extracted from the 'Feasibility Study for the Raising of Clanwilliam Dam' (DWAF, 2008).
-At this stage, it was considered that the existing soil map covers the study area sufficiently and that it would not be necessary to extend the soil survey to beyond the lateral extent of 60 m above the level of the river or existing canals.
-However, this would be revisited later if required, if it is for example found that the bulk conveyance of additional water becomes more expensive than considering new irrigation areas beyond the lateral extent of 60 m above the Olifants River or canal systems.
+Considering that Clanwilliam and LORWUA have significant developments above the canals, it was decided to extend the soil surveys to cover the lateral extent of 100 m above the level of the river or existing canals.
+The findings of the soil surveys will be provided in the Soil Testing Report.